gioblu/BIPLAN/README.md

 This tiny language implements the virtual or "fictional" BIP CR.1 computer architecture that operates with the BIP ASCII byte-code and includes a serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.

-The version name CR.1 was chosen to honour the italian [FIAT CR.1](https://en.wikipedia.org/wiki/Fiat_CR.1) biplane fighter aircraft.
-It was designed by Celestino Rosatelli, from whom it gained the 'CR' designation.
-The CR.1 was a [Sesquiplane](https://en.wikipedia.org/wiki/Biplane#Sesquiplane) of Wood-and-fabric construction.

 ### Why?

-In 2017 I built a couple of stand-alone computers using Arduino boards and I was forced to use BASIC because it was the only interpreted programming language that fitted in them.
+In 2017 I built a couple of stand-alone computers using Arduino boards, I was forced to use BASIC because it was the only interpreted programming language that fitted in them.
 I asked myself: "How can BASIC, the first attempt to popularize programming, source of billions of lines of spaghetti code, now 57 years old, still be the only viable option?".
 After some experiments I understood there was space for a new language; quick, portable, modern, but at the same time small enough to run on limited micro-controllers.

 ### Code example